Quantum Kernels and Support Vector Machines

 ax.axis("tight")

-# We add the labels for each digit.
+# Add the labels for each digit

 txts = []